pandit27/telegram_bot/README.md

 ## 🧑‍💻 Recent Updates (v2.4) – 24/02/2025

+- Specific keywords will now be monitored in the group.
 - New features available (onwer_id only) - like weather, dicitionary, eqn solver and so on...
 - Daily Math quiz at **05:30 PM** with results after 3 hours.
 - A random general NIMCET poll will be sent to the group at **09:00 PM**.